Edwar Colina: Texas Rangers

 On October 6, 2021, Colina was claimed off waivers by the Texas Rangers.
 On November 19, Colina was outrighted off the Rangers active roster.
 He did not make an appearance for the organization during the 2022 season.

 Colina spent all of 2023 with the Triple–A Round Rock Express, compiling a 4.65 ERA with 30 strikeouts in 31 innings across 26 appearances.
 He elected free agency following the season on November 6, 2023.

 Saraperos de Saltillo

 On September 19, 2024, Colina signed with the Saraperos de Saltillo of the Mexican League.
 He made 10 appearances for Saltillo, but struggled to a 9.00 ERA with 8 strikeouts over 10 innings of work.
 Colina was released by the Saraperos on May 27, 2025.

 Rieleros de Aguascalientes

 On June 7, 2025, Colina signed with the Rieleros de Aguascalientes of the Mexican League.
 In nine appearances for Aguascalientes, Colina logged a 1-0 record and 9.60 ERA with 15 strikeouts over 15 innings of work.

 Guerreros de Oaxaca

 On July 11, 2025, Colina was traded to the Guerreros de Oaxaca of the Mexican League.
+In eight appearances (including one start) for Oaxaca, he posted a 3–0 record and 0.63 ERA with 15 strikeouts across 14 1/3 innings pitched.